shynkaryura97-oss/numpy_tasks/README.md

-# pandas_tasks
+# numpy_tasks
-Solving practical problems using pandas from the Innowise LMS
+Solving practical problems using numpy from the Innowise LMS